-To recap, small cell is a compact antenna system ranging from the size of a TV remote to as large as a backpack, and it provides wireless service to limited coverage areas.
+To recap, small cell is a compact antenna system ranging from the size of a TV remote to as large as a small refrigerator, and it provides wireless service to limited coverage areas.
 It serves anywhere from a handful of users to several hundred, depending on the type of small cell attached.
-Small cell is versatile – it can be used to boost signals in large stadiums and it can also be used to provide coverage to remote residences where broadband has not yet been fully deployed.

-Small cell equipment is often attached to utility poles and street light poles; it can be mounted on buildings or amphitheaters.
-It is typically deployed quickly and is less design-intensive than traditional attachments.
+Small cell equipment is often attached to utility poles and streetlight poles or mounted on buildings or amphitheaters.

 2. Staying Connected

 Consistent coverage has become a necessity.
 Small cell wireless has the capacity to mend existing gaps in coverage through geo-targeted placement of small, limited-range attachments.
 A report found that 96% of people born in 1980 or later stated that mobile phones were the single most important item used in their daily life.
 Developments, ranging from coffee shops to apartments and office buildings, now commonly include cellular infrastructure as an amenity in their building space.

 The IoT rule is that “Anything that can be connected, will be connected.”
 Integrated technology is here, and users are multiplying rapidly, although at a somewhat slower pace than the most optimistic forecasters predicted.
 According to AxisBits, the global IoT market is expected to double from 2019 to 2021 and triple from 2019 to 2025, reaching $1.6 trillion.
 The number of IoT devices in use is expected to grow from 26.7 billion in 2019 to almost 75.5 billion in 2025.